DevEmx/MundoCraft-Join/README.md

-a basic customo join plugin for mundocraft
+a basic custom join plugin for mundocraft